BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 # BG3SX Whitelisting

-> This Tutorial will walk you through the steps of intgegrationg your race mod, or character with **BG3SX**.
+> This Tutorial will walk you through the steps of integrating your race mod, or character with **BG3SX**.
 An adult mod for Baldur's Gate 3.
 > Please note that due to the adult nature of this mod, it is not linked in this tutorial.
 {.is-info}

-> ᛫ **BG3SX** and affiliated parties are not responsible for the content users decide to modify for usage with the mod.
+> ᛫ **BG3SX** and affiliated parties are not responsible for the content users decide to modify for usage with the mod and may distribute via various media types on other platforms.
-> ᛫ While we do not condone any inappropriate use of the mod, the reality is that we cannot control what you do on your on devices.
+> ᛫ While we do not condone any inappropriate use of the mod, the reality is that we cannot control what you do on your own devices.
 > ᛫ Mod responsibly
 {.is-warning}